/ Licensing and Permitting

 Charlotte has quickly become a fun, foodie destination for many entrepreneurs.
 If you’re trying to join the food and beverage industry, or if you’re hoping to host a special event, the City of Charlotte can connect you to the licensing and permitting resources you need.
 A few of these resources are listed below!

-Get a permit for your mobile food cart: Food trucks are here to stay!
+Get a permit for your food truck: Food trucks are here to stay!
 If you’re hoping to join Charlotte’s thriving food truck community, make sure you have the right permits!
 Get information on this and more from the City of Charlotte.

 Get your ABC permit: Serving alcohol?
 You’re going to need a permit for that!
 Businesses manufacturing, distributing, serving and/or selling alcoholic beverages are required to get an ABC permit.
 Don’t worry—the City of Charlotte can help!